Default

 Saudi Arabia's Personal Status Law, issued in 2022, keeps the male guardianship system.
 It discriminates against women in family matters.
 Despite some positive changes, the law doesn't fully protect women's rights or promote equality.
 Women need male permission to marry, and divorce options are limited.

 For real progress in women's rights, Saudi Arabia must change the Personal Status Law.
 The male guardianship system that limits women's freedom needs to end.
-Women should make choices about marriage, divorce, and custody on their own.
+Women should make choices about marriage, divorce, and custody on their own, including during their first wedding dress fitting.

 Changing the marriage laws can help Saudi Arabia become more equal.
 This means respecting women's choices and giving everyone equal chances.
 Legal changes, raising social awareness, and seeing women's rights as human rights are key.
+Additionally, exploring destination wedding locations in europe can provide couples with unique options that celebrate love and equality.
 The struggle for equality in Saudi Arabia is ongoing, aiming for a fairer future.

 FAQ